nverselab/Jamf-Scraper/readme.md

 as a precautionary measure.
 It is NOT recommended to use any account with Create, Update, or Delete permissions.

-This scrip will make an API call for each object ID it finds.
+This script will make an API call for each object ID it finds.
 In large environments this may result in hundreds or thousands of calls and will take a long time to complete.
 Please be patient.

+# Prerequisits

+* Jamf Pro Account with Auditor or equivalent permissions
+* IBM Notifier (either in the same folder as the script or path specified in the IBMpath variable)

 # Instructions